georgewalton/Sandals/README.md

 Todo
 --
-Ideally this library should be rewritten at some point to use TkInter grids, instead of just packing GUI elements, which is how it is implemented at the moment.
+Ideally this library should be rewritten at some point to use TkInter grids, instead of just packing GUI elements.
+I'm trying to re-write it this way at the moment.

 3rd-party content
 --